jalalvandi/Mitra/README.md

 ### `is-leap`

-Checks if a given Parsi year is a leap year according to the common 33-year cycle approximation used by `parsidate`.
+Checks if a given Parsi year is a leap year according to the common 33-year cycle approximation used by `mitra`.

 **Usage:**